novasamatech/parity-signer/docs/src/about/FAQ.md

 ### What networks does Signer support?

 From-the-shelf Party Signer supports Polkadot, Kusama and Westend networks.
 But it's not limited to these networks.
-More experienced users can generate metadata to expand network capability of Parity Signer.
+More experienced users can generate metadata for any network to expand capability of Parity Signer.

-### I want to play with Signer to get a better feeling of how it works.
-Is there a way to do it without spending valuable tokens?

-Yes.
-In Signer, you should add a key for an address on Westend network and request test tokens for that address, see step-by-step guide on [Polkadot Network Wiki](https://wiki.polkadot.network/docs/learn-DOT#getting-westies).

-You can use test tokens in the same way you would use value-bearing tokens.

-For example with [PolkadotJS Apps](https://polkadot.js.org/apps/) you can create a transaction on behalf of your account, generate a signature with Signer and submit it to the network.
-All of this without keys ever leaving your offline device.

-### How do I keep my keys secure?
+### How can I add a new network to Signer?

-Signer is a safe way to use your keys.
-However, that alone won't be enough to keep your keys secure.
-Devices break and get lost.
-This is why we always recommend to backup your seed phrases and derivation paths on paper.
-We are such big fans of paper backups that we even support a special tool to power your paper backup game by splitting your backups into shards called [Banana Split](https://bs.parity.io/).

-### How do I know I am not interacting with malicious apps or actors?

-Signer does not interact with network.
-The app itself does not have a way to check if an app or an account you interacting with is malicious.
-If you use Signer with PolkadotJS Browser Extension, PolkadotJS Apps or Signer Component Browser Extension they will rely on community driven curated list of potentially less-than-honest operators: [https://polkadot.js.org/phishing/#](https://polkadot.js.org/phishing/#) to prevent you from interacting with certain sites and addresses.
-However, there are no limitations on use of Signer with other tools.
+Follow the [Add New Network](../tutorials/Add-New-Network.md) step-by-step guide.

+Currently the process requires you to have [rust](https://www.rust-lang.org/tools/install), [subkey](https://docs.substrate.io/v3/tools/subkey/#installation) and [parity-signer repository](https://github.com/paritytech/parity-signer) on your machine.

+## Seeds and keys

-### Can import my account from polkadot{.js} apps or extension to Parity Signer?
+### Can import my keys from polkadot{.js} apps or extension to Parity Signer?

 Yes.
 Keys are compatible between polkadot{.js} and Parity Signer, except for the keys generated with Ledger (BIP39).
 To import seed keys into Parity Signer, you need to know:
 1. Seed phrase\